Caroline Henderson (author): Career

 After she married a local farmer in 1908, she farmed with her husband, Will Henderson, in Eva, Oklahoma.
 During their years of farming, her family weathered the droughts, dust storms, and blizzards that befell the region.

-Her letters about the events of the Dust Bowl period were published in Practical Farmer and in The Atlantic Monthly.
+Her letters about the events of the Dust Bowl period were published in The Ladies' World (regular column entitled "Our Homestead Lady"), Practical Farmer, and The Atlantic Monthly.
 Her letters detail both the prosperity of the period before the disaster, and the loss of crops, animals and other amenities during the Dust Bowl years.

 Personal life

 Caroline married Wilhelmine Eugene (Bill) Henderson in 1908.
 They raised one daughter, Eleanor, born in 1909.
 After Eleanor finished her early education in Oklahoma, she enrolled in the University of Kansas, where she earned a BA and MD degrees.
 Caroline moved to Lawrence, Kansas, where she shared Eleanor's apartment and got a job teaching school, in order to help put her daughter through University.
-Caroline also enrolled in University of Kansas, took graduate courses in English and earned a Master's degree there in 1935.
+Caroline also enrolled in University of Kansas, took graduate courses in English and earned a master's degree there in 1935.